Model-free controlled variable selection via data splitting: Discussion

 \section{Discussion}

-Identifying the truly contributory variables is a very important task in statistical analysis.
-In this paper, we proposed a novel model-free variable selection procedure with a data-driven threshold in sufficient dimension reduction framework for a family of inverse regression methods via data splitting.
-The proposed MFSDA is computationally efficient in high-dimensional settings.
-Theoretical and numerical results show that the proposed MFSDA can asymptotically control the FDR at the target level.
+Identifying the truly contributory variables is a critical task in statistical inference.
+In this paper, we proposed a novel model-free variable selection procedure with a data-driven threshold in sufficient dimension reduction framework for a family of sliced methods via data splitting.
+The proposed MFSDS is computationally efficient in high-dimensional settings.
+Theoretical and numerical results show that the proposed MFSDS can asymptotically control the FDR at the target level.

-It is interesting to adopt multiple data splitting in MFSDA to improve the stability and robustness but it maybe requires intensive computations.
-One can extend the idea of MFSDA for controlling other types of error rates such as per-family error rate or marginal false discovery rate.
+Our work raises several intriguing open questions that deserve further investigation.
+First, it is interesting to adopt multiple data splitting in MFSDS to improve the stability and robustness but it may require intensive computations.
 Equal size data splitting is used in our simulation and theory for simplicity.
-We have checked that a larger sample size for $\mathcal{D}_1$ will improve TPR to a certain extent.
-Benefiting from the use of the response transformation, the proposed method can work with many types of response, such as continuous, discrete, or categorical data.
-Our method may also be able to dispose of the order determination problem in many situations which merits further investigation, such as \citet{luo2016combining} if the importance of $H$ slices has been determined in advance with a diverging number of $H$.
+Second, we have checked that a larger sample size for $\mathcal{D}_1$ will improve TPR to some extent.
+In addition, we sacrifice a little detection power to obtain symmetry property via data splitting, while how to construct symmetry property without data splitting or deriving complex asymptotic distribution may be another promising direction.
+Third, benefiting from the use of the response transformation, the proposed method can work with many classical SDR methods (such as sliced inverse regression \citep{li1991sliced}, covariance inverse regression estimator \citep{cook2006using}) and many types of response (such as continuous, discrete, or categorical data).
+Finally, our method may also be able to dispose of the order determination problem in many situations which merits further investigation, such as \citet{luo2016combining} if the importance of $H$ slices has been determined in advance with a diverging number of $H$.
+It is also worth further exploring the optimal selection of working dimension $H$ in practice.